Disclaimers: See Chapter 1

-The Conqueror smiled, wanting to kiss those rosy lips again, but felt slightly inadequate.
-It has been thirteen full seasonal cycles since she was romantically intimate with a person, and she didn't want to press her luck.
-Ri was young and the ruler of the Realm hadn't forgotten how easily they could change their mind from one lover to the next.
+The Conqueror smiled, caressing Ri's face, wanting to kiss those rosy lips again, but felt slightly inadequate.
+It has been thirteen full seasonal cycles since she was romantically intimate with a person and she didn't want to press her luck.
+Ri was young, and the Lord of the Realm haven't forgotten how easily they could change their mind from one lover to the next.

-She begun thinking about the appointment she had to keep with her Chancellor.
-"We must get ready to head back to the castle, before nightfall."
+Perishing the cogitation of losing Ri in advance of their relationship starting, the Conqueror recalled the appointment she had to keep with her Chancellor.
+"We must get ready to head back to the castle before nightfall."

-Ri nodded happily and made her way to the temple's entryway, but then saw that the Conqueror wasn't following her.
+Ri nodded happily and trekked her way to the temple's entryway, but saw that the Conqueror wasn't following her.
 "Milady?"

 "Go.
-I'll be there." the Conqueror said smiling.
+I'll be there."
+The Conqueror declared, smiling.

-Alone, the Conqueror grabbed her chakram and made a shallow slash through the flesh of her hand.
-Placing the blood soaked appendage on the shining altar and looking at the golden idol of her patron goddess, she muttered.
+Placing the blood-soaked appendage on the shining altar and looking at the golden idol of her patron goddess, she muttered, "Thank you."

 Return to the Academy